SHARE

 Instructions

-TO MAKE THE STRAWBERRY SYRUP/SAUCE:
+TO MAKE THE STRAWBERRY SAUCE:

 • In a saucepan, add together all ingredients over medium-high heat, stirring until combined.
 Once strawberries begin to soften, continue stirring until mixture begins to thickened a bit, about 5-6 minutes.
 Remove from heat and let cool completely.